Lee Tzu Yang

-Lee Tzu Yang is a former Singaporean businessman.
+Lee Tzu Yang (Note: Chinese: see Chinese name and romanisations) is a former Singaporean businessman.
 Lee currently chairs the Public Service Commission, and he was the chairman of the Shell Singapore from 2000 to 2014.

 Early life and education

-In 1954, Lee was born and he grew up in Bukit Timah, Singapore.
+In 1954, Lee Tzu Yang was born and he grew up in Bukit Timah, Singapore.
 His father, Tan Sri Lee Siow Mong (1915 – 31 August 1989), was a senior civil servant who served in both Singapore and Malaysia, and his mother, Puan Sri Grace Lee (née Tan Gek Eng; 1917 – 4 February 2007), was a housewife.
 Being the youngest in the family, Lee has four siblings, and one of his sisters is Anne Lee Tzu Pheng, a poet.

 Lee attended Anglo-Chinese School and obtained a Senior Cambridge in 1970 and a Higher School Certificate in 1972.
 In 1976, Lee graduated from the London School of Economics and Political Science with a Bachelor of Science in economics.